SMousami/2023Spr_projects/README.md

 #### Hypothesis 3: The best vaporizer position would be when it is kept at the either ends of the room.

-Assumptions
+Assumptions:

 1) The size of the room is 10
 2) The time interval of the experiment would be 180 minutes
-3) fan speed is kept at the middle
+3) Fan speed is kept at the middle (0.3) speed.

 The top best vaporizer positions are: